Build Resilience by Stitching Slowly Through the Year

 Play Zone: Sewing Without a Purpose

 My friend Wendy wrote a great tutorial for stitching improv wavy strips.
-After reading her blog post, I actually left all my clean laundry in a big heap on a bed just so I could play with fabric.
+After reading her blog post, I left all my clean laundry in a big heap on a bed just so I could play with fabric.
 The photos below show my freehand cuts and final piece.
 Since this was merely for experimentation, I don’t have plans to use this crazy bit of improv (unless I hide it inside a pouch or bag).
 I had so much fun learning a new technique right away rather than waiting until I “had the time.”

 First Chaos Then Calm